hepplerj/Dissertation/ch5.dissertation.Heppler.md

-twenty-five public and private wells and had spread to be the largest contamination problem in the valley.^["Responsible action needed in IBM's toxic waste cleanup," *San Jose Business Journal*, April 7, 1986, {FILL} SVTC records, SJSU.]
+twenty-five public and private wells and had spread to be the largest contamination problem in the valley.^["Responsible action needed in IBM's toxic waste cleanup," *San Jose Business Journal*, April 7, 1986, {FILL} Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & SJSU Archives.]
 The widespread presence of leaks in San Jose led to what one newspaper called the "birth of an eco-tragedy."^["Birth of an eco-tragedy" *Los Angeles Herald Examiner*, February 10, 1982.]
 -->